whoschek/bzfs/README.md

-*  After successful replication, delete existing destination snapshots that do not exist within the source dataset if they match at least one of --include-snapshot-regex but none of --exclude-snapshot-regex and the destination dataset is included via --{include|exclude}-dataset-regex --{include|exclude}-dataset policy.
+*  After successful replication, delete existing destination snapshots that do not exist within the source dataset if they match at least one of --include-snapshot-regex but none of --exclude-snapshot-regex, and they fall into the [--include-snapshot-from-time, --include-snapshot-to-time] range, and the destination dataset is included via --{include|exclude}-dataset-regex --{include|exclude}-dataset policy.
 Does not recurse without --recursive.

     For example, if the destination dataset contains snapshots h1,h2,h3,d1 (h=hourly, d=daily) whereas the source dataset only